Julius Randle leads streaking Knicks past Pelicans

 The score was tied at 92 before Williamson assisted on Bledsoe's 3-pointer and made two free throws.
 Lonzo Ball added a layup to complete a 7-0 run and give New Orleans a 99-92 lead with 3:44 left in the fourth quarter.

-Rose scored six points and New York closed within 101-100 with 50.6 seconds remaining.
+Rose scored six points and New York closed within 101-100 with five seconds remaining.

-Bledsoe made two free throws for a 103-100, but Bullock made a tying 3-pointer with 2.3 seconds left.
-Bledsoe then missed a last-second jumper.
+Bledsoe made two free throws for a three-point lead, but Bullock made a tying 3-pointer with 2.3 seconds left.
+Bledsoe missed a last-second jumper.

 Bledsoe scored 10 points in fewer than three minutes as the Pelicans began the third quarter with a 13-2 run to pull within 59-57.